krdesigns-com/krdesigns-com.github.io/_posts/2020-02-28-raspberry-official-ubuntu-18.04.04-bootable-from-USB-SSD-drive.md

 ---
 Source: [KRDesigns.com blogs](https://www.krdesigns.com)

-This is a simple tutorial on how to enable your Raspbian Pi 4 boot from SSD Drive running official release ubuntu 18.04.04.
+## THIS GUIDE IS OBSOLETE

-**update:** ubuntu 20.04 is now release and it have major changes for this trick to work.
+If you want to totally boot your ubuntu 20.04 from USB SSD Drive please check my latest guide [here](https://krdesigns.com/articles/Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd)

 ## Why this guide